BenYemini/FantasyTeamCreator/README.md

 ## Introduction

-- ⚽ **"Fantasy Team Creator" is a Back-End Python Object-Oriented project that enables users to create a soccer fantasy team.**
+- ⚽ **"Fantasy Team Creator" is a Back-End Python Object-Oriented project, written completely in python, that enables users to create a soccer fantasy team.**

 - 🥇 The players are chosen to the team according to the grades they receive from the grading system that I have developed (from my experience in fantasy and soccer).